FahimJadid/revamp-app/instructions.md

 - Create OAuth 2.0 credentials for the project.
 - Add the client ID and client secret to the config.env file.

-# Step 16: Setting up the Passport Google 2.0 Strategy
+# Step 16: Setting up the Passport Configuration

 - Create a file named passport.js in the config folder.
 This is where we will configure the Passport authentication middleware.
 - Require passport in app.js and create a new instance of it.
 And require the passport.js file in the config folder.